-In this article, we have explained the IPv4 packet header with its diagram to help you understand its structure, fields, and size.
-You will learn how the IPv4 packet header works in providing smooth data routing and delivery.
+In this article, we will explain the IPv4 header format with its diagram to help you understand its structure, fields, and size.
+You will learn how the IPv4 datagram header works in providing smooth data routing and delivery.

 In the IPv4 Packer header format, the bits and bytes are organized in a specific way to ensure seamless communication across devices.
 Look at the above diagram, we see at the top it starts with 0 and ends with 31.